 Reduce expenses.
 One of the most common ways people get into financial trouble is to commit too much money to payments each month.
 Examine your regular monthly expenses and look for places you can cut back.

-- Low hanging fruit: Brown bag it instead of eating out, drop premium channels or ditch cable entirely, cut magazine or other subscriptions like Netflix or Blockbuster, request new insurance quotes, and other ways to save money.
+- Low hanging fruit: Brown bag it instead of eating out, drop premium channels or ditch cable entirely, cut magazine or other subscriptions like Netflix or other streaming video services, request new insurance quotes, and other ways to save money.

 Increase income.
 There are times when cutting expenses just isn’t enough and you need to raise some cash in order to make ends meet.
 If you need quick cash you have several good options.